Iterating Fun - Simon Newstead

 8. Get press

 How to get press coverage?
-That’s another post which luckily my friends at Buffer have written.
+That’s another post which luckily my friends at Buffer have .
 You don’t need a million users to get that - it helps, but frankly not as much as an interesting story angle.
 Startups almost always have compelling tales and takes, so usually there is a pitch that can get coverage.

 9. Look at adjacent segments